 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct a month out; the Medina location and Ruspoli interiors keep demand steady year-round.
 Skip if you want pool-day priority; the country club shuttle adds a half-day commitment.